About Some Quadratic Scalar Curvatures and the $h_{4}$ Yamabe Equation: Gauss-Bonnet Curvatures, Curvatures and the Yamabe Problem

 Note that $h_0=1$ and $h_2$ is the half of the usual scalar curvature.
-In case the dimension $n$ is even then $h_n$ is up to a constant the Gauss-Bonnet integrand of $(M,g)$.\\ The second Gauss-Bonnet curvature is obtained for $k=2$, that is the four-dimensional Gauss-Bonnet integrand, can be alternatively defined by
+In case the dimension $n$ is even then $h_n$ is the Gauss-Bonnet integrand of $(M,g)$.\\ The second Gauss-Bonnet curvature is obtained for $k=2$ and coincides with the four-dimensional Gauss-Bonnet integrand.
+It can be alternatively defined by